 Sure!
 This recipe will make around 24 cupcakes.
 Fill the cupcake papers ⅔ of the way full, and bake them for 18 minutes.
 When you get to the design and decorations, you can make half of the cupcake toppers the graduation hats and tassels and the other half of the toppers can be mini versions of the diplomas (just cut 2 tortillas into 6 triangles each like you’re cutting a pie or cake and then start at the point when you roll them).

 Layered cakes give me anxiety.
-Can I make this as a one-layer cake?
+Can I make this as a one-layer graduation sheet cake?

-I wish I could convince you that this cake is easy to make, but it can also be easily baked as a sheet cake.
-Just pour the batter into an oiled lasagna pan and if the toothpick doesn’t come out dry after the initial baking time, bake it for 5 additional minutes.
+This graduation cake recipe can be baked as a sheet cake instead of round layered cake.
+Just pour the batter into an oiled oven safe rectangle pan.
+If the toothpick test doesn’t come out dry after the initial baking time, bake it for 5 additional minutes.
 Then place your cake toppers whereever you like.
 If you do this, you can probably make a smaller batch of the frosting recipe.

 Can I use 6-inch cake pans if they’re all I have?